 Coffee Bean Harvesting (?)
 (Acrylic on Canvas)

 Is it “amateur-commercial”?
 Tourist Art?
 I’m thinking so.
 But there is the slimmest of chances that this is just art by some random person and not made to be sold.
 It’s so awkward and inelegant in so many ways but it’s so well-put-together in others.
-I feel like I’m gonna have to remove this one some day.
+I feel like I’m gonna have to remove this one some day when I learn that it was mass-produced / commercial art.
 But for now?
 “It’s here, it’s queer: get over it.”

 Flower Sunset (Acrylic on Canvas)